+dizziness and poor coordination.
 Have you tried to Get Off Zoloft only to experience anxiety, nightmares, dizziness and other symptoms?
-If done wrong, Zoloft Withdrawals can interfere will all aspects of life and this is why we calm the nervous system and ease Zoloft Withdrawal symptoms while you Quit Zoloft slowly, Weaning off Zoloft gradually.
+If done wrong, Zoloft Withdrawals can interfere will all aspects of life and this is why we help calm the body and support Zoloft Withdrawal symptoms while you Quit Zoloft slowly, Weaning off Zoloft gradually.
 Our nonprofit team has been through antidepressant withdrawals and is is why we only take a holistic approach to how to taper off Zoloft.
 We have helped people in 78 countries over the last 15 years and our at-home program is proven with thousands free.
 Our remarkable protocol can help you Quit Zoloft.
 Contact Us Today.

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

 "This withdrawal program is so amazing because these people have struggled and now dedicate their lives to helping others that are struggling too."